-Gold with various inlaid and attached stones, including garnet, carnelian, pearl, bone, moonstone, amethyst, emerald, and glass paste
+Gold with various inlaid and attached stones, including garnet, cornelian, pearl, bone, moonstone, amethyst, emerald, and glass paste

-This spectacular assemblage may have belonged to an important and wealthy woman in Ptolemaic Egypt.
-It comprises a hairnet with an image of Aphrodite and Eros; a diadem with an elaborate Herakles knot; two pairs of hoop earrings with antelope-head finials; a pair of disk pendant earrings with a figure of Eros; one pair of upper-arm bracelets in the form of a coiled snake; one pair of wrist bracelets in the form of coiled snakes; two rings inset with intaglios, one representing Artemis, the other Fortuna holding a double cornucopia; 28 miscellaneous beads and one stud; and a string of gold beads in the shape of cowrie shells.
+This group of gold jewelry is comprised of a hair net with a repousse medallion of Aphrodite and Eros; a diadem with an elaborate Herakles knot; two pairs of hoop earrings with ibex-head finials; a pair of disk pendant earrings with a figure of Eros; one pair of upper arm bracelets in the form of a coiled snake; one pair of wrist bracelets in the form of coiled snakes; two rings inset with intaglios, one representing Artemis; the other Fortuna holding a double cornucopia; 28 miscellaneous beads and one stud; and a string of gold beads in the shape of cowrie shells.

 "La Chronique des Arts: Principales Acquisitions des Musée en 1992."
 Gazette des Beaux-Arts 121, ser.
 6 (March 1993), pp. 1-104; 1 is published; see ext.

 "Acquisitions/1992."
 The J. Paul Getty Museum Journal 21 (1993), pp. 108-9, no. 12.

 The J. Paul Getty Museum Handbook of the Collections.
 4th ed.
 (Los Angeles: J. Paul Getty Museum, 1997), All are published; see exts.